2008 Nissan Xterra

 Hill Descent Control allows going down steep, slippery hills without constantly applying the brake pedal.
 Hill Descent Control is engaged by the driver via an HDC switch.
 It can be activated at speeds up to 31 mph in 4HI and 15 mph in 4LO.

-The Xterra is likely Nissan's most capable off-highway vehicle, one that can handle most challenge.
+The Xterra is likely Nissan's most capable off-highway vehicle, one that ca.

 There is nothing else quite like the Nissan Xterra.
 It's in its element when used as a truck, a dirt-road prowler, or an adventure vehicle.
 It can handle wet or dirty cargo and clean up like a champ.
-This latest-generation Xterra is considerably improved over pre-2005 models, with more power, more room, and more carefully thought-out utility features.
+It has room, power, and carefully thought-out utility features.
 It's built on a rugged chassis.
-Yet it's more refined in every way, making it a much more practical everyday vehicle.
+Yet it's sufficiently refined, making it a practical everyday vehicle as well.

 Options As Tested

-Supplemental Airbag Package ($700) includes side-curtain air bags with rollover sensor, side-impact air bags; Rockford Fosgate Audio System ($900) w 6CD in-dash changer, 8 high performance speakers with subwoofer, steering wheel audio controls, satellite-radio ready, MP3 CD capability, speed-sensitive volume.
+Supplemental Airbag Package ($700) includes side-curtain air bags with rollover sensor, side-impact air bags; Technology Package ($1,300) with Rockford Fosgate audio, 6CD in-dash changer, MP3 capability, 8 high performance speakers plus subwoofer, steering wheel audio controls, auxiliary input jack, speed-sensitive volume control, pre-wiring for XM Satellite Radio, and auto-dimming inside rearview mirror with compass.

 We're sorry, we do not have the specific review that you requested.
 Please check back as we are continuously updating our review selections.